marshmallow-code/flask-smorest/docs/openapi.rst

 Likewise, standard types used as path parameter converters in the flask routes are correctly documented, but custom path converters must be registered.

-The :meth:`Api.register_converter` allows to register a converter in the ``Api`` object to generate a correct documentation, and optionally to also register it in the Flask application.
-(The converter may be already registered in the app, for instance if it is provided by another Flask extension.)
+The :meth:`Api.register_converter` allows to register a converter in the ``Api`` object to generate a correct documentation.

 .. code-block:: python

-    # UUIDConverter is already known to the flask app as it is imported
-    # from an extension that registers it.
+    # Register UUID converter in Flask application
+    app.url_map.converters['uuid'] = UUIDConverter

+    # Register UUID converter in Api
     api.register_converter(UUIDConverter, 'string', 'UUID')

     @blp.route('/pets/{uuid:pet_id}')
-        ...

-    # CustomConverter is defined in our application and must be registered
-    # in the Flask app.
-A name must be passed.
-    api.register_converter(CustomConverter, 'string', 'Custom',
-                           name='custom')

-    @blp.route('/pets/{custom:pet_id}')
         ...

 Serve the OpenAPI Documentation